 Paul has appeared on NBC Nightly News, ABC News, C-Span, CNN, MSNBC, The News Hour with Jim Lehr, and Lou Dobbs discussing ethics and transparency issues.

 Paul also is the founder and chairman of the Hoops for Youth Foundation, which pits members of Congress against lobbyists each year in an effort to raise money for children’s charities in the Washington, D.C. area.
-To date this event has raised over $450,000.
+To date this event has raised over $1.5 million.

-Most recently Paul was appointed to a three-year term on his alma mater’s Dean’s Advisory Board at the University of Wisconsin Whitewater.
+Most recently Paul was appointed to another three-year term on his alma mater’s Dean’s Advisory Board at the University of Wisconsin Whitewater.